PredictivePerception/predictiveperception.github.io/README.md

 # Predictive Percpetion
-Predictive Perception - Free will experiment
-For EFS Course at University of Washington - Biology of Consciousness
+Predictive Perception - Free will experiment for EFS Course at University of Washington - Biology of Consciousness
 By: Henry Brown